-The move from “you can’t” to “you must” depended both on the creative effort and on the relationship between creator and critic: Ultimately, critique was deemed necessary when the effort was writing and the critic an editor.
+The move from “you can’t” to “you must” seems to depend on the creative effort and on the relationship between creator and critic: Ultimately, critique might be necessary when the effort is writing and the critic is an editor.

-Writing requires a critical reader, argued Plotz, because writing is iterative.
+Writing, Plotz argued, requires a critical reader because writing is iterative.

-Iteration, a kind of repetition, makes iterative a felicitous adjective because writing requires repetition on both abstract and practical levels.
+Iteration describes repetition, making iterative a felicitous adjective when applied to writing.
+Writing requires repetition on both abstract and practical levels.
 When we write, we not only reproduce what we know; we also engage in mechanical reproduction—writing, reading, rewriting, rereading, asking others to read, rewriting, rereading, asking others to reread, then rewriting again.